Poverty in India: Causes, Effects, Injustice & Exclusion

 Okay, that’s the conventional wisdom in approaching rural poverty and in theory there was really no problem viewing it in this way.
 But India faced new complications with this strategy.
 Firstly, this kind of reasoning implies many things: to increase productivity, India needed re-distributive land reforms from its traditional system (and the reform was incomplete), then subsidies were needed to cater to poor farmers’ needs for new inputs (better seeds, fertilizers, pesticides, machinery…) and here again the results of the policy were limited.

 Worst of all, after the 1991 economic reforms, subsidies actually went down because of the government’s fiscal deficit.
 And rural poverty subsequently went up, also due to other social safety nets disappearing concurrently.
 Secondly, the reforms were thwarted by the persistence of the social structure in rural India.
 Marginalization and exploitation for instance have become part of the system, which resisted land reform and logic of entrepreneurship.

-Alleviating poverty in India: a few successes
+Alleviating poverty: a few successes

 On the bright side, when anti-poverty programs did work, they’ve had a great influence on the social structure and helped people move up the social ladder.
 The problem is mostly that reforms have been conservative and incomplete while something more direct and “beefy” was needed (no offense to vegetarians).